Zero-configuration networking: NetBIOS Service Discovery

 NetBIOS on Windows supports individual hosts on the network to advertise services, such as file shares and printers.
 It also supports, for example, a network printer to advertise itself as a host sharing a printer device and any related services it supports.
-Depending on how a device is attached (to the network directly, or to the host which shares it) and which protocols are supported.
+Depending on how a device is attached (to the network directly, or to the host that shares it) and which protocols are supported.
 However, Windows clients connecting to it may prefer to use SSDP or WSD using NetBIOS.
 NetBIOS is one of the providers on Windows implementing the more general discovery process dubbed function discovery which includes built-in providers for PnP, Registry, NetBIOS, SSDP and WSD of which the former two are local-only and the latter three support discovery of networked devices.
 None of these need any configuration for use on the local subnet.
-NetBIOS has traditionally been supported only in expensive printers for corporate use though some entry-level printers with Wi-Fi or Ethernet support it natively, allowing the printer to be used without configuration even on very old operating systems.
+NetBIOS has traditionally been supported only in expensive printers for corporate use, though some entry-level printers with Wi-Fi or Ethernet support it natively, allowing the printer to be used without configuration even on very old operating systems.